cbaldassano/Parcellating-connectivity/readme.txt

 run in any recent MATLAB version.
 It does not rely on any external libraries.

 python:
-A demon of the method on synthetic data can be run with the command python LearnSynth.py which will print out the NMI performance of Ward clustering versus our dd-CRP clustering, at 10 different noise levels, as in Figure 2 of the paper.
+A demo of the method on synthetic data can be run with the command python LearnSynth.py which will print out the NMI performance of Ward clustering versus our dd-CRP clustering, at 10 different noise levels, as in Figure 2 of the paper.